reyestech/UTM-Virtual-Machines-for-M1-M2-Mac-Kali-Linux-Tutorial/README.md

 UTM offers an intuitive user interface that simplifies creating, configuring, and managing virtual machines.
 Users can easily set up a Kali Linux virtual machine within UTM without complex configurations or technical expertise, making it accessible to users of all skill levels.

 6. Community Support: <br />
 Kali Linux and UTM benefit from an active and vibrant community of users, developers, and contributors who provide support, feedback, and resources.
-This collaborative ecosystem ensures that users can find assistance, troubleshooting tips, and guidance when running Kali Linux on UTM, enhancing the virtualization setup's overall user experience and reliability.
+This collaborative ecosystem ensures that users can find assistance, troubleshooting tips, and guidance when running Kali Linux on UTM, improving the overall user experience and reliability of the virtualization setup.
 <br />  <br />

 </h3>Summary </h3> <br />